HamedMoasses/Genetic-Algorithm/README.md

 # Genetic-Algorithm (EA)

+In this project, Genetic Algorithm MATLAB code is provided and 3 common problems including: Knapsack, nQueen and TSP have been modeled to being optimized by Genetic algorithm.
+First, a brief overview of Genetic algorithm is provided as follow:

 The genetic algorithm is a search for revelation inspired by Charles Darwin's theory of natural evolution.
 This algorithm reflects the natural selection process in which people are selected for reproduction with greater fit to form the offspring of the next generation.